libfud/rcalc/CONTRIBUTING.md

 If you do this, you'll also need to add a function which returns a MaybeToken<Token, ErrorKind> which matches against a static string, then adding it to the rules in the parse function.

+## Requesting a pull for a change

+I don't have a style guide written for rcalc yet.
+There's some existing inconsistencies that I should fix, but in general, if your code has the following traits, it works, and I think there's reason to include it, I'll merge it:

+* Lines are less than 120 characters long
+* Function signatures have the opening brace on the same line
+* Conditional statements have the opening brace on the same line, code below, and a closing brace below the code. `else if` and `else` are written on the same line as the closing brace for the previous condition.
+* Variable names are descriptive unless it's very obvious what you're doing.
+Mapping/folding for iterators with one liners are examples where it may be appropriate to use short variable names, provided the object being iterated has a descriptive name.